antu99g/Mailer/README.md

 # Mailer

 This is a basic frontend project.
-You can fill your data in the registration form and you will receive an email about your successful registration process.
-Another email will be sent to the admin with all the data given in the form. user can change the email of the admin.
+You can fill your data in the registration form and you will receive an email about your successful registration.
+Another email will be sent to the admin with all the data given in the form.
+User can change the email of the admin.

 ## Tech Stack